 If the UE is registered for onboarding services in SNPN, after completing the configuration of one or more entries of the "list of subscriber data", the UE should perform UE-initiated de-registration procedure.
+To prevent onboarding registered UEs from staying at the ON-SNPN indefinitely, the AMF initiates the de-registration procedure by sending a DEREGISTRATION REQUEST message to the UE after expiry of an implementation specific timer.

 NOTE 2: How to determine the completion of the configuration of one or more entries of the "list of subscriber data" is UE implementation specific.